BS Criminal Justice & Criminology

 Students are required to take 12 criminal justice and criminology courses, including 8 specific courses and 4 additional major electives.
 Students also must take a statistics course; they may take CJC 206 (Statistics) or a comparable course in sociology, psychology, or statistics.
 The eight mandatory courses include:

-- CJC 101 Introduction to Criminal Justice (Prerequisite for all other criminal justice courses)
+- CJC 101 Criminal Justice in a Global Context (Prerequisite for all other criminal justice courses)

 - CJC 201 Theories of Criminal Behavior